 - Garlic

 For the rice cakes, we highly recommend using garatteok, which are cylindrical white rice cakes made with non-glutinous rice flour.
-You may use other types of rice cakes as they are practically the same.
+You may use other rice cakes as they are practically the same.
 However, note that the size and shape of rice cakes will affect the flavour and texture of the dish.

 Thin rice cakes easily and quickly soak in the flavour.
 That is why they are usually used to make this spicy Korean snack.
 But you can also use thick rice cakes to make the dish.

 Just cut them shorter so they will only take a little time to cook.
-If you can't find rice cakes, making cheese rice paper tteokbokki by using rice paper as rice cakes works too.

 Gochujang and Gochugaru